-A. Mobility

-- i.
+- A. Mobility - i.
 Have physical stamina to stand and walk for 8 hours or more in a clinical setting. - ii.
 Can stand on both legs, move from room to room, and maneuver in small spaces.
-Physical disabilities must not pose a threat to the safety of the student, faculty, patients, or other health care workers.
+Physical disabilities must not pose a threat to the safety of the student, faculty, patients, or other health care workers. - B. Flexibility - i.
+Can bend the body downward and forward by bending at the spine and waist.

-B. Flexibility

-- Can bend the body downward and forward by bending at the spine and waist.
 This factor requires full use of lower extremities and back muscles. - ii.
-Can flex and extend all joints freely.

-C. Strength

-- Can raise objects from a lower to a higher position or move objects horizontally from position to position.
-This factor requires the substantial use of the upper extremities and back muscles. - Possess mobility, coordination and strength to push, pull or transfer heavy objects (Strength to lift 25 lbs. frequently and 50 lbs. or more occasionally,) - D. Fine Motor Skills and Hand/Eye Coordination - i.
+Can flex and extend all joints freely. - C. Strength - i.
+Can raise objects from a lower to a higher position or move objects horizontally from position to position.
+This factor requires the substantial use of the upper extremities and back muscles. - ii.
+Possess mobility, coordination and strength to push, pull or transfer heavy objects (Strength to lift 25 lbs. frequently and 50 lbs. or more occasionally). - D. Fine Motor Skills and Hand/Eye Coordination - i.
 Possess manual dexterity, mobility, and stamina to perform CPR. - ii.
 Can seize, hold, grasp, turn and otherwise work with both hands. - iii.
-Can pick, pinch, or otherwise work with the fingers.

-E. Auditory Ability

-Possess sufficient hearing to assess patient's needs, follow instructions, communicate with other health care workers, as well as respond to audible sounds of radiographic equipment.

-F. Visual Acuity

-i.
-Possess the visual acuity to read, write and assess the patient and the environment.
+Can pick, pinch, or otherwise work with the fingers. - E. Auditory Ability - i.
+Possess sufficient hearing to assess patient's needs, follow instructions, communicate with other health care workers, as well as respond to audible sounds of radiographic equipment. - F. Visual Acuity - i.
+Possess the visual acuity to read, write and assess the patient and the environment. - G. Communication - i.
+Possess verbal/nonverbal and written communication skills adequate to exchange ideas, detailed information and instructions accurately.

-G. Communication

-- Possess verbal/nonverbal and written communication skills adequate to exchange ideas, detailed information and instructions accurately. - ii.
-Able to read, comprehend, and write legibly in the English language.